dyno-might/dyno-might.github.io/_posts/2022-01-24-analogies.md

 ## The case against analogies

 Why are analogies sometimes so frustrating?
-Here's a conversational pattern I've seen many times:
+Here's a common pattern:

 **Abe**: *We should do X to Y so that Z will happen.*